The Pain Body Is Like Being Possessed By A Negative Entity

 The 3 Sneaky Ways Your Painbody Hijacks Your Life

-It doesn’t just sit there; it actively distorts how you see the world.
+It doesn’t just sit there; it actively distorts your perception of the world.
 You start interpreting neutral situations as threats, seeing enemies where there are none.
-It’s like wearing shit-colored glasses and wondering why everything looks like crap. - It Triggers Overreactions
+It’s like wearing shit-colored glasses and wondering why everything looks like crap.

 This is where it gets really nasty.
 Your pain-body doesn’t just mess with you; it messes with the people around you.
 It can sense others’ pain bodies and try to trigger them, creating a cycle of conflict that can destroy relationships faster than you can say “emotional baggage.”

-5 Rapid-Fire Techniques to Shut Down Your Pain Body
+5 Rapid-Fire Techniques to Shut Down It Down

 Now we’re getting to the good stuff.

 When your pain-body starts spinning worst-case scenarios, challenge each thought with “So what?”
-Keep asking until you get to the root fear, then address that directly. - The Physical Reset
+Keep asking until you reach the root fear, then address it directly.

 Your body and mind are connected.
 Do a quick set of push-ups, take a cold shower, or practice deep breathing.
-Changing your physical state can disrupt your its hold on your emotions. - The Compassion Flip
+Changing your physical state can disrupt its hold on your emotions.

 Instead of beating yourself up, practice self-compassion.
 Treat yourself like you would a good friend going through a tough time.
 This neutralizes your negativity.